genesiscommunitysuccess/docs/docs/03_server/10_integration/06_notify/05_genesis-screen.md

 - genesis screen
 ---

-Genesis provides a mechanism for creating pop up toast notifications on screen in app.
-Any notifications sent to the Genesis Screen will be sent as toast pop up notification either on a company-wide or profile basis.
+The Genesis low-code platform provides a mechanism for creating pop-up toast notifications on screen in app.
+Any notifications sent to the Genesis Screen will be sent as a toast pop-up notification either on a company-wide or profile basis.

 ## System configuration